Can You Overdose On Acid (LSD)?

 • Dizziness.

-What Are the Long-Term Effects of Acid on the Brain?
+Long-Term Effects of LSD on the Brain

 In some instances, people who have no previous episodes of, nor predisposition toward psychotic illnesses can experience drug-induced psychosis, although symptoms may be temporary and can be treated with hospitalization.

 Though there is no significant withdrawal associated with many of the classic hallucinogens, including LSD, medical supervision and management of the relatively-lengthy period of intoxication in a safe, comfortable, low stimulus (e.g., dimly lit, quiet rooms) environment can be very helpful.
-Learn more about LSD “detox” information here.

 Hallucinogen persisting perception disorder (HPPD) is the clinical term for flashbacks, which can occur even after one dose of LSD.
 Episodes of HPPD are spontaneous and involve re-experiencing some of the psychedelic effects of the LSD trip.
 A flashback may include visual or auditory hallucinations that were experienced during the original trip too.
 The individual may also experience halos or shining visual trails attached to objects, or see motions in their peripheral vision that are not there.